Athens with Kids: Ancient Myths, Acropolis Adventures, and the Best Souvlaki You Will Ever Eat

 Cape Sounion and the Temple of Poseidon

 About an hour south of Athens, perched on a cliff seventy meters above the Aegean Sea, sits the Temple of Poseidon.
 The drive along the coastal road is beautiful, with several beach stops along the way.
-We visited in the late afternoon, and watching the sunset from the temple with the sea stretching out in every direction was genuinely one of the most beautiful things I have ever seen.
-My son, newly obsessed with Poseidon thanks to our bedtime reading, declared it the best day of the entire trip.
+We visited in the late afternoon, and watching the sunset from the temple with the sea stretching out in every direction was genuinely one of the most beautiful things I've ever seen.
+Lila, newly obsessed with Poseidon thanks to our bedtime reading, declared it the best day of the entire trip.

 Aegina Island

 A quick ferry ride from Piraeus port (about forty minutes), Aegina is a lovely island for a family day trip.
-There are sandy beaches, a gorgeous harbor town with pistachio shops everywhere (Aegina is famous for its pistachios), and the Temple of Aphaia -- an ancient temple that rivals anything on the mainland.
-The ferry ride itself is an adventure for kids, and there is something thrilling about arriving on a Greek island by boat, even if you are going back the same evening.
+There are sandy beaches, a gorgeous harbor town with pistachio shops everywhere (Aegina is famous for its pistachios), and the Temple of Aphaia.
+An ancient temple that rivals anything on the mainland.
+The ferry ride itself is an adventure for kids, and there's something thrilling about arriving on a Greek island by boat, even if you're going back the same evening.

 Getting Around Athens with Kids

-The Athens metro is excellent -- clean, air-conditioned, cheap, and several stations are essentially free museums, with ancient artifacts displayed behind glass on the platforms.
-My kids treated the metro rides as a highlight rather than just transportation.
+The Athens metro is excellent.
+Clean, air-conditioned, cheap, and several stations are essentially free museums, with ancient artifacts displayed behind glass on the platforms.
+Lila treated the metro rides as a highlight rather than just transportation.
 Children under six ride free, and reduced tickets are available for older children.

 For the historic center, walking is by far the best option.
 Most of the major sites are within a twenty-minute walk of each other, and the pedestrianized walkway along Dionysiou Areopagitou street, which connects the Acropolis to the other archaeological sites, is one of the loveliest urban walks in Europe.